Golghar

-The Golghar or Gol Ghar (गोलघर), ("Round House") is a large granary located to the west of the Gandhi Maidan in Patna, capital of Bihar state, India.
+The Golghar or Gol Ghar (गोलघर), ("Round House") is a large granary located to the west of the Gandhi Maidan in Patna, capital city of Bihar state, India.

 History

 According to a contemporary inscription at its base, the Golghar in Patna was intended to be just the first of a series of huge grain stores.
 In the end, however, no others were ever built.
 The granary was "part of a general plan … for the perpetual prevention of famine in these provinces".

 The beehive - shaped structure was designed by John Garstin of the Bengal Engineers, part of the East India Company's Bengal Army.
 Its construction was completed on 20 July 1786.

 A drive to improve the appearance of the structure was begun in 2002.